Faculty & Staff

 An avid sports fan, Mike’s wife Meredith is understanding of the time spent on the golf course playing and coaching during the short window allowed by Minnesota weather!

-Kristin earned her undergraduate degree in Christian Ministries and Elementary Education with Pre-Primary Emphasis from University of Northwestern and Crown College.
-Growing up in the area, she aspired to teach at MCCS/LCA someday and God granted that opportunity in 2012 when she was hired to teach the 5-day PreK program.
-In 2014, she partnered with her colleague, Lynda Domino and was awarded a Grant for Teachers Needs from the Legacy Parent Association which allowed the PreK classroom to get an amazing new playhouse for imaginative play.
-Also, during the years she taught, the PreK program at Legacy was voted “Best Preschool in Anoka County” two years in a row – 2014 and 2015.
+In 2014, she partnered with her colleague, Lynda Domino, and they were awarded a Grant for Teachers Needs from the Legacy Parent Association which allowed the PreK classroom to get an amazing new playhouse for imaginative play!
+Also, during the years when she was teaching, the PreK program at Legacy was voted “Best Preschool in Anoka County” four years in a row!!

-Kristin and her husband Christian, share their love of Christ not only with the young families at LCA, but with their own young family of three beautiful daughters, Abigail, Annabelle, and Adelynn.
+Kristin and her husband Christian, share their love of Christ not only with the young families at LCA, but also with their own young family of four beautiful daughters.

 Kim graduated from Crown College with her Elementary Teaching Degree and completed her Masters in Reading and Curriculum Instruction from Concordia College.
 She has been on staff at LCA since 2008 and having three children of her own, she understands how important children are to their own families and wants to partner with parents so that each student will learn and thrive in her classroom!